 \section{Introduction}

-According to observations, the star formation rate density (SFRD) of the Universe peaked at around $3.5-6$~Gyr after the Big Bang ($1<z<2$) and about $25\%$ of the present-day stellar mass was already formed \citep{madauCosmicStarFormationHistory2014}.
-Consequently, galaxies observed at earlier epochs ($<3.5$~Gyr) are expected to be actively star-forming and be undergoing processes, such as galaxy mergers and/or accretion of large amounts of gas and stars, that could lead to a significant mass growth and a global increase in SFRD.
+According to observations, the star formation rate density (SFRD) of the Universe peaked at around $3.5-6$~Gyr after the Big Bang ($1<z<2$) and about $25\%$ of the present-day stellar mass was already formed {{by then}} \citep{madauCosmicStarFormationHistory2014}.
+Consequently, galaxies observed at earlier epochs ($<3.5$~Gyr) are expected to be actively star-forming and to be undergoing processes such as galaxy mergers and/or the accretion of large amounts of gas and stars, which could lead to significant mass growth and a global increase in the SFRD.
 The evolutionary paths that these early galaxies follow can be constrained through the study of the imprints that different drivers of galaxy evolution leave on galaxies.
-In particular, the ongoing star formation activity, properties of the inter-stellar medium (ISM) such as gas metallicity, dust content and ionization conditions, as well as the global kinematics of galaxies, can be probed through the rest-frame optical emission.
-However, until recently, detailed, spatially-resolved studies of galaxies at high redshift have only been possible with ground-based near-infrared integral field spectroscopic observations accessing the \Ha line up to $z\sim2.6$ \citep{forsterschreiberSINSSurveySINFONI2009, stottKMOSRedshiftOne2016, forsterschreiberKMOS3DSurveyDemographics2019b, wisnioskiKMOS3DSurveyData2019, curtiKLEVERSurveySpatially2020} and the \OIIIb line up to $z\sim3.5$ \citep{troncosoMetallicityEvolutionMetallicity2014, turnerKMOSDeepSurvey2017b}.
-These previous works have revealed that galaxies at these epochs present a variety of metallicity gradients \citep{cresciGasAccretionOrigin2010,troncosoMetallicityEvolutionMetallicity2014,wuytsEvolutionMetallicityMetallicity2016, curtiKLEVERSurveySpatially2020}, an high incidence of ionized outflows in massive galaxies \citep{genzelSinsSurveyGalaxy2011, forsterschreiberKMOS3DSurveyDemographics2019b} but inconspicuous in lower-mass ones \citep[e.g.][]{concasBeingKLEVERCosmic2022}, and an increase in the intrinsic velocity dispersion (higher pressure support) with redshift \citep{turnerKMOSDeepSurvey2017b, ublerEvolutionOriginIonized2019}.
+In particular, the ongoing star formation activity, properties of the interstellar medium (ISM) such as gas metallicity, dust content, and ionisation conditions, as well as the global kinematics of galaxies, can be probed through the rest-frame optical emission.
+However, until recently, detailed, spatially resolved studies of galaxies at high redshifts have only been possible with ground-based near-infrared integral field spectroscopic observations accessing the \Ha line up to $z\sim2.6$ \citep{forsterschreiberSINSSurveySINFONI2009, stottKMOSRedshiftOne2016, forsterschreiberKMOS3DSurveyDemographics2019b, wisnioskiKMOS3DSurveyData2019, curtiKLEVERSurveySpatially2020} and the \OIIIb line up to $z\sim3.5$ \citep{troncosoMetallicityEvolutionMetallicity2014, turnerKMOSDeepSurvey2017b}.
+These previous works have revealed that galaxies at these epochs present a variety of metallicity gradients \citep{cresciGasAccretionOrigin2010,troncosoMetallicityEvolutionMetallicity2014,wuytsEvolutionMetallicityMetallicity2016, curtiKLEVERSurveySpatially2020}, with a high incidence of ionised outflows in massive galaxies {\citep{genzelSinsSurveyGalaxy2011, forsterschreiberKMOS3DSurveyDemographics2019b, guptaMOSELSurveyExtremely2023, llerenaIonizedGasKinematics2023}} but inconspicuous outflows in lower-mass ones \citep[e.g.][]{concasBeingKLEVERCosmic2022}, and an increase in the intrinsic velocity dispersion (higher pressure support) with redshift \citep{turnerKMOSDeepSurvey2017b, ublerEvolutionOriginIonized2019}.
 Unfortunately, comparable studies of galaxies beyond $z\sim3$ are impossible because the bright \Ha line is redshifted outside the near-infrared window observable from the ground.